elixir-bridge/elixir-bridge.github.io/01_Installfest/10-deploy-a-phoenix-app.markdown

 ##### Setting Enviroment Variables

-Every new project comes with a config file, `config/prod.secret.exs` which stores configuration that shold not be committed with source code.
+Every new project comes with a config file, `config/prod.secret.exs` which stores configuration that should not be committed with source code.

 Phoenix adds it to the .gitingnore file by default.